thenewdarling/Spellbook/Class Features/Spellcasting.md

 ##### Spell Slots

 The Bard table shows how many spell slots you have to cast your spells of 1st level and higher.
 To cast one of these spells, you must expend a slot of the spell's level or higher.
-You regain all expended spell slots when you finish a long rest.
+You regain all expended spell slots when you finish a [[Long Rest]].
 For example, if you know the 1st-level spell [[Cure Wounds]] and have a 1st-level and a 2nd-level spell slot available, you can cast [[Cure Wounds]] using either slot.

 ##### Spells Known of 1st Level and Higher